JeffDeCola/my-verilog-examples/sequential-logic/memory/fifo_synchronous/README.md

 ## SCHEMATIC

-This fifo is made up with mt dual port synchronous RAM.
+This fifo uses my dual port synchronous RAM.

 The structure is,